ANALYSIS-Investors seek to break through Japan Inc's 'value trap'

 FLOCKING TO JAPAN

 Foreign investors have also noted the change.
-Foreigners bought 679.64 billion yen ($5.04 billion) of equities, the highest in a year, in the week of April 7.
+Foreign investors purchased about 1.59 trillion yen ($11.82 billion) worth of Japanese shares last week, their biggest buying since at least 2018.
 The iShares MSCI Japan ETF EWJ, is up 8% in 2023 and saw inflows of $346 million in the week of April 5, its biggest weekly inflow in 18 months.

 Artemis' Edelsten said he had been buying first-tier Japanese banks since the summer of 2022 and in the last quarter had built positions in two firms: printer Toppan Inc 7911.T and machine maker Toyota Industries 6201.T.